bahrus/be-reflective/README.md

 <iframe name="myIframe"></iframe>
 ```

-But here's the problem:  you don't want the iframe to display until the hyperlink is clicked on.
+But here's the rub:  you don't want the iframe to display until the hyperlink is clicked on.
 But without JavaScript.

 No problem, you might be thinking.
 Just do this: